 Was That Worker's Injury Real or Fake?

+According to the Coalition Against Insurance Fraud, more than one in ten small business owners worry about employees faking injuries to obtain workers compensation benefits.
 Faked injuries are a type of workers compensation fraud.
 When workers commit fraud to collect benefits they aren't entitled to, employers pay higher premiums for workers compensation insurance.
 Fortunately, employers can help curb fraud if they know the signs that an employee may have filed a false workers compensation claim.

-Faked Claim Scenario
+Faked Claim Example

 Other Types of Worker Fraud

 In the previous example, Sarah reported an injury that never happened.
 Other workers commit fraud by exaggerating injuries.
 For instance, a worker sustains a small bump on her head and then fabricates severe headaches and dizziness.
 Some workers become malingerers.
 Their initial injury is legitimate but they claim they are still injured weeks or months after the injury has healed.